 Quarterly financial statements and the accompanying announcements are reviewed by the AC before presentation to the Board for approval, to ensure the integrity of information to be released.

-During the financial year, the AC reviewed the quarterly financial statements prior to approving or recommending their release to the Board, as applicable; the auditors' evaluation of the system of internal accounting controls; the adequacy and effectiveness of the Company's internal controls; the annual audit plan of the external and internal auditors and the results of the audits performed by them; and the list of interested person transactions.
+During the financial year, the AC reviewed the quarterly financial statements prior to approving or recommending their release to the Board, as applicable; the auditors’ evaluation of the system of internal accounting controls; the adequacy and effectiveness of the Company’s internal controls; the annual audit plan of the external and internal auditors and the results of the audits performed by them; and potential interested person transactions.
 It also reviewed the scope, results and effectiveness of the internal audit and external audit functions; the independence and objectivity of the external auditors and the non-audit services rendered by them; and the re-appointment of the external auditors and their remuneration.
-Management's assessment of fraud risks, adequacy of the whistle-blower arrangements and whistle-blower complaints are reviewed by the AC.
+Management’s assessment of fraud risks, adequacy of the whistleblowing arrangements and whistleblowing complaints are reviewed by the AC.

 The AC takes measures to keep abreast of the changes to accounting standards and issues which have a direct impact on financial statements, with training conducted by professionals or external consultants.

 The AC has conducted an annual review of the performance of the external auditor and the volume of non-audit services to satisfy itself that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors, before confirming their re-nomination.
-Details of the aggregate amount of fees paid to the external auditors for FY2015, and a breakdown of the fees paid in total for audit and non-audit services, respectively, can be found on page 183.
+Details of the aggregate amount of fees paid to the external auditors for FY2016, and a breakdown of the fees paid in total for audit and non-audit services respectively, can be found on page 182.

 The Company confirms that the appointment of the external auditors is in accordance with Rules 712 and 715 of the SGX Listing Manual.

 None of the AC members is a former partner of the Group's existing auditing firm.

 Code of Business Ethics and Employee Conduct Policy